-The UTHealth School of Public Health Office of Public Health Practice and Career Services is available "to assist [current students and alumni] in successfully connecting and building long-term relationships with employers."
+UTHealth School of Public Health Career and Alumni Services is available to assist students and alumni in successfully connecting and building long-term relationships with employers.
 To this end, it provides practical resources (e.g., links to public health resources, links to job opportunities) and offers multiple services (e.g., interview preparedness; CV, resume, and cover letter review; job search tips and assistance) both in-person and via video conferencing.

-The Office of Public Health Practice and Career Services is located in the Houston campus (RAS E-201), but it serves current students and alumni at all campuses.
-To take advantage of these helpful resources and services, visit the Career Services Web site and/or schedule an appointment with Career Services via e-mail (SPHCareerServices@uth.tmc.edu).
+Career and Alumni Services is located in the Houston campus, but it serves students and alumni at all campuses.
+To take advantage of these helpful resources and services, schedule an appointment via e-mail (students: SPHCareerServices@uth.tmc.edu; alumni: SPHAlumni@uth.tmc.edu).

 Lionel Santibáñez of Writing Support Services has developed a presentation on preparing CVs that is based on the UTHealth School of Public Health Faculty Guidelines for Tenure and Promotion.
 Because there are institutional preferences for CVs, some of the information presented may not apply or may apply differently at other academic institutions.
 However, the general principles for preparing CVs are applicable everywhere.